-Whisk until the chocolate completely melted, then add butter and whisk again until the texture is smooth.
-Pour the mixture into shallow dish and place in the fridge until it is ready to scoop 1-2 hours.
+- Stir or whisk until chocolate is melted, then add butter and whisk again until you get a smooth texture.
+Pour the mixture into a shallow dish, cover with some aluminium foil and keep in the fridge for 1-2 hours.

 For the best taste and texture, serve the truffles at room temperature.
 If stored in an airtight container in the fridge, these white chocolate truffles can last for up to 2 weeks.

 Looking for more creamy desserts?
 Check these out:

 Find great ideas for homemade truffles in our Candy Recipe Collection!

 COOKS IN: 30 minutes plus cooling time

 - Put whipping cream into a small saucepan and heat on a medium heat until it begins to simmer.
 Pour it over the chocolate and slowly stir until the chocolate melts completely.

 - Add butter and continue to stir until combined and smooth.
 Place cling film over the top and keep in the fridge for about 1-2 hours until firm enough to scoop.